Get the latest in kids' media, tech, and news right to your inbox

 What's topping your kids' holiday wish lists this year?
 Chances are it has a screen, Internet access, and games.
 With a little planning -- and kids' assistance -- you can balance your family's tech activities with much-needed face time.
 Here's how:

 Make a list (and check it with your kids).
 Don't go cold turkey.
 Schedule some daily tech time for yourself and your kids.
 Get their input on which devices they absolutely can't live without, and allow some limited use.
+If their apps have settings that help curb use, such as the ones on Tik Tok, YouTube, and Snapchat -- then by all means, enable them.

 Plan a device-free dinner.
 Put the phones and tablets in a basket and don't check 'em til the dishes are done.
 Learn what not to do from Will Ferrell.